soundpress/RulesOfNYC/docs/c47/index.rst

    (3) Except as provided in paragraph (4) of this subdivision, an agency review conference must be requested within sixty days after the challenged determination or action, provided further that if an HRA administrative hearing is scheduled, an agency review conference must be requested reasonably in advance of the scheduled hearing date.

-   (4) Notwithstanding paragraph (3) of this subdivision, a request for an agency review conference to review a failure by DHS and/or HRA to issue a certification letter pursuant to subdivision (a) of section 7-12 or 7-13 of this chapter may be made at any time prior to the receipt of any such letter.
+   (4) Notwithstanding paragraph (3) of this subdivision, a request for an agency review conference to review a failure by DHS and/or HRA to issue a certification letter pursuant to subdivision (a) of 68 RCNY § 7-12 or 7-13 may be made at any time prior to the receipt of any such letter.

    (5) A request for an agency review conference will extend the time period to request an HRA administrative hearing as set forth in paragraph (2) of subdivision (c) of this section to sixty days after the date of the agency review conference.